Collaborative Learning in General Graphs with Limited Memorization: Complexity, Learnability, and Reliability: System Model and Problem Description

-\textbf{Multi-agent graph}.
-We consider a communication graph $\mathcal G=(\mathcal N, \mathcal E)$, where $\mathcal N=\{1,2,\cdots,N\}$ denotes a group of agents and $\mathcal E$ is a set of edge among $\mathcal N$.
+We consider a communication graph $\mathcal G=(\mathcal N, \mathcal E)$, where $\mathcal N=\{1,2,\cdots,N\}$ denotes a group of agents and $\mathcal E$ is a set of edge among the agents $\mathcal N$.
 If there is an edge between agents $i$ and $i' \in \mathcal N$, they can exchange messages with each other.
 Each agent $i$ has a set of neighbors $\mathcal N_i \subseteq \mathcal N$ and let $d_i = |\mathcal N_i|$ denote the degree of agent $i$.
-We suppose that the graph $\mathcal G$ is \textit{connected} and \textit{non-bipartite}, while there is no any other assumption on the structure of the graph.
-It should be noted that, the assumption is only for our theoretical analysis and our algorithm still works even the assumption does not strictly hold.
+We suppose that $\mathcal G$ is \textit{connected} and \textit{non-bipartite}.
+This assumption has been extensively used in designing and analyzing distributed graph algorithms~\cite{DasMP-DISC12,DasNPT-JACM13}.
+Note that the assumption is only for our theoretical analysis and our algorithm still works even the assumption does not strictly hold.
 We also suppose that the agents are synchronized such that time can be divided into a sequence of time slots $t=1,2,\cdots$.
-We employ the CONGEST model to characterize the communications among the agents, which has been highly recognized in distributed computing and communication \cite{Peleg-book00,GonenO-OPODIS17,CensorFSV-DC19,AgarwalR-SPAA20,HalldorssonKMT-STOC21}.
-By the CONGEST model, an agent $i$ transmits up to $\mathcal O(\log N)$ messages to each of $\mathcal N_i$ in a slot, while each message consists of $\mathcal O(\log N)$ bits.
-As will be shown in Sec.~\ref{sec:algo}, our collaborative learning algorithm proceeds iteratively.
-Each round $r$ is composed by $R$ slots \footnote{The length of each round, i.e. $R$, will be discussed later in Sec.~\ref{sec:analysis}.} and each agent can choose an arm to pull in each round.
+We employ the CONGEST model to characterize the communications among the agents, which has been highly recognized in the field of distributed computing and communications \cite{Peleg-book00,GonenO-OPODIS17,CensorFSV-DC19,AgarwalR-SPAA20,HalldorssonKMT-STOC21}.
+By the CONGEST model, an agent transmits up to $\mathcal O(\log N)$ messages to each of its neighbors in a slot, while each message consists of $\mathcal O(\log N)$ bits.
+As will be shown in Sec.~\ref{sec:algo}, our algorithm proceeds iteratively.
+Each round $r$ is composed by $T$ slots \footnote{The length of each round, i.e. $T$, will be discussed later in Sec.~\ref{ssec:complexity}.} and each agent chooses one arm to pull in each round.

-\textbf{Collaborative Learning}.
-The agents collaboratively solve a $K$-armed stochastic bandit problem.
-For each arm $a_k$ ($k=1,\cdots,K$), the reward process is a Bernoulli process parameterized by $p_k$.
-In another word, if arm $a_k$ is pulled in round $r$, the obtained reward $\phi_{k,r} \sim \mathsf{Bernoulli}(p_k)$ such that